deveshksrivastava/NEON-Next-15/README.md

     Ok to proceed? (y)

     √ What is your project named? ... next15-repair-shop
     √ Would you like to use TypeScript? ...
-No / Yes
+Yes
     √ Would you like to use ESLint? ...
-No / Yes
+Yes
     √ Would you like to use Tailwind CSS? ...
+Yes
-No / Yes √ Would you like your code inside a `src/` directory? ...
-No / Yes √ Would you like to use App Router? (recommended) ...
-No / Yes √ Would you like to use Turbopack for next dev? ...
-No / Yes √ Would you like to customize the import alias (@/* by default)? ...
-No / Yes Creating a new Next.js app in D:\sites\Mandir-Next.js\next15-repair-shop.
+    √ Would you like your code inside a `src/` directory? ...Yes √ Would you like to use App Router? (recommended) ...
+Yes √ Would you like to use Turbopack for next dev? ...
+Yes √ Would you like to customize the import alias (@/* by default)? ...
+No **** Creating a new Next.js app in D:\sites\Mandir-Next.js\next15-repair-shop.
 ```
  -  npx shadcn@latest init